Sydney-Informatics-Hub/usyd-gadi-onboarding-guide/README.md

-# ANZAC Neurogenetics Gadi guide
+# USyd NCI Gadi guide

 ## Contributing to this repository